Giant isopod: Reproduction

 A study of the seasonal abundance of B. giganteus juveniles and adults suggests a peak in reproductive capacity in the spring and winter.
 This is observed to be due to a shortage of food during the summer.
 Mature females develop a brood pouch or marsupium when sexually active, the pouch being formed by overlapping oostegites or brood plates grown from the medial border of the pereiopods.
 The young isopods emerge from the marsupium as miniatures of the adults, known as mancae.
 This is not a larval stage; the mancae are fully developed, lacking only the last pair of pereiopods.

+Human consumption

+Giant isopods have occasionally been utilized as novelty food, such as in East Asian cuisine like ramen; in Vietnam, however, they are actively sought as a delicacy.
+Relative to total size, there is not very much "meat" to be harvested.
+The meat is sometimes described as resembling lobster and/or crab in taste, with a somewhat firmer, chewier texture.

+Classification

+The genus currently contains the following species: